ethereum-optimism/pm/src/sdlc.md

     - When useful, changes should be formally verified with Kontrol.

-## Step 3: Security Audit (If Needed)
+## Step 2b: Security Audit (If Needed)

-The FMA may identify the need for a security audit.
-If so, copy the document [here](https://docs.google.com/document/d/1iJj5kNPvw8Lyov_MYAhFSeDVQtIg14w0L1hjWDHaVSI/edit?tab=t.0) and use it as a template to describe the scope, timing, and motivation for the audit.
-Send this to @Prithvi Subburaj and @Karl Floersch for approval.
-Once they’ve approved, you can shop around for auditors and get quotes.
-Once you’ve selected an auditor you can create request in Zip to pay for the audit.

-Some audit firms we’ve used successfully in the past include:

-- Spearbit
-- OpenZeppelin
+The FMA results will be used to determine the audit requirements for the change.
+The [process to procure and execute an audit](./audits.md) should be started in parallel with the implementation if it is needed.

 You should factor the amount of time required for both the audit as well as and necessary fix review into delivery timelines.

 **Your code should be deployed on a devnet prior to auditing.** This can be one of our monthly devnets, or a custom internal devnet for the purposes of performing the audit.

-## Step 4: Create Superchain Ops Tasks (L1 Upgrades Only)
+## Step 3: Create Superchain Ops Tasks (L1 Upgrades Only)

 <aside>
 ⚠️